counc009/recipes/recipes/braised-cauliflower-with-potatoes.md

 * 1 tablespoon unsalted butter

 ## steps
-1. Preheat over to 350°F
+1. Preheat oven to 350°F
 1. Heat 2 teaspoons of vegetable oil in a dutch oven or other oven-safe pot over medium heat.
 1. Sprinkle the cauliflower quarters with salt and pepper on the cut sides.